 In a nutshell, what's the process to get a clinical trial approved in Colombia?

-Obtain study approval from the site's institutional review board (IRB) (aka ethics committee or EC).
+Obtain study approval from your site's institutional review board (IRB)/ethics committee (EC).

-Obtain study approval from Colombia's regulatory agency (INVIMA).
+Obtain study approval from Colombia's regulatory agency (INVIMA)/Ministry of Health (MoH).

-Obtain an import permit at Colombia's Ministry of Industry and Commerce (MinCIT) and ship your investigational devices to Colombia.
+Obtain an import permit at Colombia's Ministry of Industry and Commerce (MinCIT) and ship your investigational devices to your site in Colombia.

 What's the scope of your CRO clinical trial services in Colombia?